parzivail/RainbowForge/README.md

 #### UID primer

-Every mesh asset, texture asset, texture mipmap set container, metadata container, etc. has their on unique identifier, or UID, which is a very large number.
+Every mesh asset, texture asset, texture mipmap set container, metadata container, etc. have their own unique identifier, or UID, which is a very large number that gives that asset a unique name to differentiate it from all other assets.
 These UIDs generally don't change between versions of the game so it's safe to use them to refer to specific assets.

 ### Get information on an asset